KingAbad/Autonomous_Cart_2/readme.md

 **Note:**
  You have to change the UID of mine tag to the UID of your tag.
 To know this UID open one of the simple RFID-RC522 reading examples in the Arduino IDE.
 And use it afterwards in the code.
+If you don't have the Arduino IDE then donwload an RFID reader app on your smartphone it should work if your device supprots NFC.
 </details>

 ## TCP-IP communication between Jetson and PLC